 - When plates slide off, one side is suddenly very heavy and the other side very light.
 If the bar is still on your body, the light side will suddenly whip up.
 That end of the bar can build a significant speed in very little time and when it hits something, it can do some real damage.
 The heavy side will fall down and do some damage on the other side.

 So when things go wrong without collars, they can go very wrong very quickly.
+Adding them is a small insurance that doesn’t cost much time or money but could prevent some damage or injury.

 Another reason to use barbell clamps is bar bend.
 The bar will bend a little under very heavy loads.
 That means both ends point down which means the plates can slide off.
 So if you’re lifting heavy, barbell collars are an absolute necessity.